 The vision for a Children’s Museum for London is announced and work begins.

-Patrons secured and Advisory Board established
+Champions secured and advisors established

 Pre-opening consultation commenced